ICGC Competition Deadline: Jan. 30, 2017

 For information and application materials for graduate study at the University of Minnesota, please check the University’s website and the links there to various colleges, schools and departments.

 The Interdisciplinary Center for the Study of Global Change (ICGC) seeks to foster an interdisciplinary and cross-cultural community of faculty and students committed to studying global change, especially as seen in the global south and in communities of color within North America.
 It addresses issues of peace, international cooperation and conflict, security, social and environmental change, human rights and justice.
 Research and education encouraged by the Center focus on four broad dimensions of contemporary world society: global governance and transnational norms; environmental sustainability and social justice; war and peace in historical context; and the production, performance and representation of identities.
 Study of these issues may include local, national and transnational dimensions.

 The Center fosters cross-disciplinary and faculty-student collaboration, and organizes interdisciplinary faculty-student seminars and workshop series for fellowship holders around major theoretical, comparative and methodological issues related to the global south.
 Scholars, policy makers and activists address contemporary international developments in formal lectures and informal discussion series open to the public.
 In addition, ICGC offers a graduate minor in Development Studies and Social Change (DSSC).

-The deadline for receipt in ICGC of all materials, including nominations submitted by candidates’ departments, is 4:30 pm on date TBA.
+The deadline for receipt in ICGC of all materials, including nominations submitted by candidates’ departments, is 4:30 pm on January 30, 2017.